Florida Sues DuPont Over Toxic Firefighting Foam

 The complaint further alleges that DuPont and the other manufacturers committed multiple offenses, including negligence and creating a public nuisance.
 The state’s lawyers wrote that the forever chemicals may have seeped into the ground and tainted drinking water.

-What is AFFF Foam?
+What is Dupont AFFF?

 - Aqueous Film Forming Foam Litigation